Free Bet Blackjack Strategy and Tips – How-to Guide

 • Bust It — Pays out if the dealer busts.

 Side bets comprise a great way to diversify your Blackjack game.
-Please note that most side bets come with an RTP of 95-96%.
+Please note that most side bets have an RTP of 95-96%.
 This value is lower than the RTP of Free Bet Blackjack itself, so when using side bets, you will lose more than without them.

 That said, side bets do provide an opportunity to win big.
 For instance, if you place a bet on 21+3 and hit the 3-of-a-kind, the payout will be 30:1.
-Moreover, it is not necessary for the side bet to be equal to your main bet.
+Moreover, the side bet doesn’t need to be equal to your main bet.
 Thus, you can risk a small amount for a potentially significant win.

 Free Bet Blackjack Basic Strategy

-As mentioned above, Free Bet Blackjack is based on the Classic Blackjack rules.
-Therefore, the Free Bet Blackjack strategy is in many ways similar to the standard Blackjack strategy.
-This strategy allows you to maximize your chances in the long run and bring the actual RTP closer to the stated by the provider.
+As mentioned, Free Bet Blackjack is based on the Classic Blackjack rules.
+Therefore, the Free Bet Blackjack strategy is similar to the standard Blackjack strategy in many ways.
+This strategy allows you to maximize your chances in the long run and bring the actual RTP closer to the one stated by the provider.

 Playing a Soft Hand